I want to do an addition. Am I supposed to call an architect? Or a builder? What does Design Build mean?

 This is the single biggest relationship difference between the two project delivery methods.
 If you go the Design-Bid-Build route, you hire the architect first, and the architect acts on your behalf throughout the project.
 This is a great benefit if you need help picking a contractor, getting a second opinion on something your builder has told you, or just need someone to help you manage the relationships you have with other people you have hired.

 If you go the Design-Build route, you lose this agent relationship.
-There will likely still be an architect working on the project, but their contract is with the builder, not with the owner.
+There will likely still be an architect working on the project (or sometimes a draftsperson and engineer), but their contract is with the builder, not with the owner.

 Competitively Bid